 To complete the proof, we would need to show how to implement all the other Boolean logic functions.
 We omit the details here, but leave some of the other functions as exercises.
+The universality of the nand function makes it very useful for implementing computing devices.
+Trillions of nand gates are produced in silicon every day.
+Exercise 6.1.
+Define a Scheme procedure, logical-or, that takes two inputs and outputs the logical or of those inputs.

 Exercise 6.2.
-Define a Scheme procedure, logical-or, that takes two inputs and outputs the logical or of those inputs.

-Exercise 6.3.
 What is the meaning of composing not with itself?
 For example, (not (not A)).

-Exercise 6.4. [\] Show how to implement the xor function using only nand functions.
+Exercise 6.3.
+Show how to implement the xor function using only nand functions.

-Exercise 6.5. $[\star]$ Our definition of (not A) as (nand A A) assumes there is a way to produce two copies of a given input.
+Exercise 6.4. $[\star]$ Our definition of (not A) as (nand A A) assumes there is a way to produce two copies of a given input.
 Design a component for our wine machine that can do this.
 It should take one input, and produce two outputs, both with the same value as the input.
 (Hint: when the input is true, we need to produce two full bottles as outputs, so there must be a source similarly to the not component.)

-Exercise 6.6. [\] The digital abstraction works fine as long as actual values stay close to the value they represent.
+Exercise 6.5. $[\star]$ The digital abstraction works fine as long as actual values stay close to the value they represent.
 But, if we continue to compute with the outputs of functions, the actual values will get increasingly fuzzy.
-For example, if the inputs to the and3 function in Figure 6.4 are initially all $\frac{3}{4}$ full bottles (which should be interpreted as true), the basin for the first and function will fill to $1\frac{1}{2}$ , so only $\frac{1}{2}$ bottle will be output from the first and.
+For example, if the inputs to the and3 function in Figure 6.3 are initially all $\frac{3}{4}$ full bottles (which should be interpreted as true), the basin for the first and function will fill to $1\frac{1}{2}$, so only $\frac{1}{2}$ bottle will be output from the first and.
 When combined with the third input, the second basin will contain $1\frac{1}{4}$ bottles, so only $\frac{1}{4}$ will spill into the output bottle.
 Thus, the output will represent false, even though all three inputs represent true.
 The solution to this problem is to use an amplifier to restore values to their full representations.
 Design a wine machine amplifier that takes one input and produces a strong representation of that input as its output.
-If that input represents true (any value that is half full or more), the amplifier should output true, but with a strong, full bottle representation.
+If that input true, but with a strong, full bottle representation.
 If that input represents false (any value that is less than half full), the amplifier should output a strong false value (completely empty).